car251290/Mongodb-express-practice/README.md

 practices with node.js express.js and Mongoose

-this project help to get a response from a server and (get post update delate ) and how to build a good code!! in Back End.
+this project help to get a response from a server and (get post update delate ) if we want to get data we will write get data if we want to post we write post data and the update for get updates of the data to get update data and delate the data.

+and how to build a good code!! in Back End.

 ## Mongodb